Brett Goldstein: Career

 TV producer Bill Lawrence hired Goldstein as a writer for the 2020 Apple TV+ show Ted Lasso, starring Jason Sudeikis.
-His writing on the show led to him being cast as the character of aging footballer Roy Kent.
+His writing on the show led to his being cast as the character of aging footballer Roy Kent.
 Rolling Stone's Emily Zemler stated that Goldstein "felt such a kinship with this stoic tough guy, in fact, that he emailed a self-taped audition of five scenes to the production team.
+In the email, he told the team, "If this is awkward, or this is shit, pretend you never got this email, and I promise I will never ask you about it."
 The tapes, which included the 'If I don't hear silence I'm gonna start punching dicks' scene from the pilot, ended up scoring him the role.
 The rest is history."
-He later won two Primetime Emmy Awards for Outstanding Supporting Actor in a Comedy Series two years in a row, in 2021 and 2022, for his work on the show.
+He won the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series two consecutive years (2021 and 2022), for his work on the show.

 Together with Black Mirror writer Will Bridges, Goldstein created and wrote the six-part science fiction anthology series Soulmates for AMC, based on their short film For Life (2013).
-The series premiered in October 2020 and starred Sarah Snook, Malin Akerman, Betsy Brandt and Charlie Heaton.
+The series premiered in October 2020 and starred Sarah Snook, Malin Akerman, Betsy Brandt, and Charlie Heaton.
 In 2022, he signed a multi-year overall deal with Warner Bros.
 Television.
-Later that year, Goldstein appeared as Hercules in the mid-credits scene of Thor: Love and Thunder and is expected to play the character in future Marvel Cinematic Universe properties.
+Later that year, Goldstein appeared as Hercules in the mid-credits scene of Thor: Love and Thunder.
+He is expected to reprise the role in future Marvel Cinematic Universe properties.